syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multi-select/virtual-scroll.md

 ## Custom value with virtualization

-The MultiSelect component supports custom valie with Virtualization.
+The MultiSelect component supports custom value with Virtualization.
 When the [`allowCustomValue`](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.dropdowns.multiselect.html#Syncfusion_EJ2_DropDowns_MultiSelect_AllowCustomValue) property is enabled, the MultiSelect enables users to include a new option not currently available in the component value.
 Upon selecting this newly added custom value, the MultiSelect triggers the [`customValueSelection`](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.dropdowns.multiselect.html#Syncfusion_EJ2_DropDowns_MultiSelect_CustomValueSelection) event and also custom value will be added to the end of the complete list.

 The following sample shows the example for custom value with Virtualization.